desmccarter/ladywood/README.md

 #### 2. Acceptance Test Execution False Negatives

 Problems can also occur around the initial stage of development from a testers perspective, where element id's, names, xpath locations etc are frequently changed by developers (especially when these changes are not expected).
-Time (and hence money) is then spent attempting in resolving these issues only to conclude these (false negative) changes.
+Time (and hence money) is then spent in an attempt to resolving these issues only to conclude these dev changes.
+This results in a false negative: a failing test failing due to communication between the developer(s) and test(ers).
+Time and money is hence wasted a. on the actual test execution and b. on the investigation.

 ### Problems can be minimised using NEO PageFactory